 Instead, spray your entire lawn and all shrubbery with family and pet-safe PCO Choice monthly to help kill and repel bugs in all life stages.
 For warmer regions, this should be done monthly until the temperatures consistently drop below freezing for more than a few weeks.
 If you live in a colder climate, start spraying monthly in late February and then taper off in November as winter sets in.

 Unlike the gross, toxic sprays, there’s no downtime required with PCO Choice, meaning you and your pets can safely enjoy your yard immediately after application.

 For additional pest protection, spread single-ingredient Cedar Granules throughout your lawn and garden, especially along your home’s foundation and the areas with the most pest traffic.

 The next time you reach for a bottle of bug spray to kill pests indoors, consider the ramifications.
 Old school, chemical-based bug sprays have been linked with a laundry list of side effects, including brain damage in children, canine cancers, and infertility, dementia, and several cancers in adults.

-Family-safe Cedarcide Original is a non-toxic insecticide that won’t expose your family or pets to harmful chemicals, or pollute your home’s air quality.
+Family-safe Cedarcide All-Purpose Bug Spray is a non-toxic insecticide that won't expose your family or pets to harmful chemicals, or pollute your home’s air quality.
 Whenever you see unwelcome bugs inside your home, deliver a quick spray for instant results.
 To protect your family and pets from bug bites, apply before outdoor activities in potentially bug-infested areas.

-To help prevent pests from moving indoors in the first place, spray common trouble spots and known entry points weekly with Cedarcide Original.
+To help prevent pests from moving indoors in the first place, spray common trouble spots and known entry points weekly with Cedarcide All-Purpose Bug Spray.